codemetropolis/CodeMetropolis/toolchain/placing/index.md

 | blue      | garden    |
 | green     | floor     |
 | red       | cellar    |

+After closing this window, the building process will be finished.

 The input of Placing Tool contains only the structure and the main attributes of the city, while the output XML describes the size of inner buildings, like floor and cellar.
 Here is an example: